- 0 Comments

 - 18 April 2019

 Drainage holes are very important!
-It is very common to for home owners to select pots without drainage holes, especially for the wrong plants.
+It is very common for homeowners to select pots without drainage holes, especially for the wrong plants.
 Drainage holes allow the water to drain out of the root.
 If there is not a drainage hole in your pot and you over water, they plant may rot.
 Pots that do not have drainage holes do serve a purpose!
 These pots can be used indoors, such as on a desk or coffee table.
 Typically, when watering, you remove the plant.

 It is important to select the appropriate potting mix for potted plants.
 Any soil amendment that reads “soil” or “mix” is appropriate for plants in pots.
 Do not use topsoil for this purpose.
 Soils such as topsoil are too dense and will become compacted.
 Compaction will not allow the roots to grow outward.
 In addition to the compacting soil, water will not run through as well.